wright-jake/leetcode/README.md

 Two Sum II:

     For the two pointer technique, the idea is to create left and right pointers and then you can loop through an array with ease

+Reverse Words in a String II:

+    When reversing words in a string, we can implement multiple pointers i.e. two pointers to reverse the whole string and then a fast and slow pointer to reverse each individual word